Contenders (song)

-"Contenders" is a song by the British new wave and synth-pop band Heaven 17, which was released in 1986 as the first single from their fourth studio album Pleasure One.
+"Contenders" is a song by the English synth-pop band Heaven 17, released on 6 October 1986 as the first single from their fourth studio album, Pleasure One.
 It was written and produced by Glenn Gregory, Ian Craig Marsh and Martyn Ware.
 The song reached No. 80 in the UK and spent four weeks on the chart.
 It also reached No. 6 on the U.S. Billboard Dance/Club Play Singles Chart.

 Background

-"Contenders" preceded the release of Heaven 17's fourth album Pleasure One.
+"Contenders" preceded the release of Heaven 17's fourth studio album Pleasure One.
 The band hoped the single would provide them with a hit after the disappointing charting of their single with Jimmy Ruffin, "The Foolish Thing to Do", earlier in the year.
-Like that single, "Contenders" also reached No. 80 in the UK Singles Chart.
+Like that single, "Contenders" also reached No. 80 on the UK singles chart.

 In a 1986 interview with Record Mirror, Martyn Ware said of the song, "It's about the way the superpowers are constantly squaring off against each other.
 Look at all the struggles going on in the world, they're trying to carve the place up; everybody wants to be a contender, but at the same time they're not dealing with the real business."